iAgentNTU/iAgentNTU.github.io/_people/Jacky_Yeh.md

 My research interest are internet of things and smart home.
 My enthusiasm is in combining artificial intelligence and Iot to make a smarter and more convenient place to live.

 At leisure time, I love hiking, playing basketball, and playing tabletop games.
+Nice to meet you all!